 Milk is the perfect medium in which bacteria can grow.
-This is why it’s important to sterilise all feeding equipment and keep formula cold until just before feeding your baby.
+This is why it’s important to clean and sterilise equipment that has been in contact with milk.

-You need to clean and sterilise all bottle parts, teats and screw caps.
+You need to clean all bottle parts, teats and screw caps after every use.

 - Separate all parts of the bottle and pull the teat out of its screw cap.

 - Use hot water and dishwashing detergent.

 - Clean all areas of the bottle with a bottle brush, including the thread where the cap screws on.